 While PG&E’s safety drone program is still undergoing testing, the utility is encouraged by its potential benefits.
 Drones can supplement the company’s current abilities to access and monitor remote infrastructure and can be equipped with a wide variety of sensors to detect leaks and structural issues.

 In the future, PG&E also envisions drones playing a key role in storm and disaster response.
 Obstacles such as downed trees or icy roads make it difficult for crews to assess damage, which in turn hinders response and restoration time.
-Using drones to capture high-resolution imagery in real time will help speed up damage assessments and the deployment of the right resources to restore power.drones, inspection, PG&E, safety
+Using drones to capture high-resolution imagery in real time will help speed up damage assessments and the deployment of the right resources to restore power.Tags: drones, inspection, PG&E, safety